The Saving our Species program:

 - regularly monitors the effectiveness of projects so they can be improved over time

-- encourages community, corporate and government participation in threatened species conservation by providing a website and a database with information on project sites, volunteering and research opportunities.
+- encourages partnerships with community, corporate and government in threatened species conservation by providing a website and a database with information on project sites, volunteering and research opportunities.

-All threatened species are allocated to one of six management streams.
+All threatened species are allocated to one of 9 management streams.

 Within those streams, information and critical management actions for each species are identified and collated.